giscus/giscus/README.md

 ## how it works

 When giscus loads, the [GitHub Discussions search API][search-api] is used to find the Discussion associated with the page based on a chosen mapping (URL, `pathname`, `<title>`, etc.).
-If a matching discussion cannot be found, the giscus bot will automatically create a discussion the first time someone comments.
+If a matching discussion cannot be found, the giscus bot will automatically create a discussion the first time someone leaves a comment or reaction.

 To comment, visitors must authorize the [giscus app][giscus-app] to [post on their behalf][authorization] using the GitHub OAuth flow.
 Alternatively, visitors can comment on the GitHub Discussion directly.
 You can moderate the comments on GitHub.